 Taubman and his loyal associate Smith left the company entirely, retiring (Nicholas had previously remained on the board of directors).
 The company was renewed, got a new head, and changed its logo.

 The new logo was placed on a red background.
-The company’s name remained two-tier but executed in a single yellow color.
+The company’s name remained two-tier but was executed in a single yellow color.
 And the red rectangle was replaced by a fluttering chess flag.
-This marks a new start of the company, without its founders and those who stood at the origins.
+This marks a new start for the company, without its founders and those who stood at the origins.
 In addition, Advance Auto Parts actively sponsors races at various levels, including NASCAR and Monster Jam.

 Font and Colors